YutakaAoki/KeyTool/Readme.txt

 =======================================================
 [[How to build]]

-This project use only cmd.exe's *.BAT file, javac.exe, dx.bat to build the binary from source code.
+This project uses only cmd.exe's *.BAT file, javac.exe, dx.bat to build the binary from source code.

 javac.exe  : from JDK 1.7 or JDK 1.8